RUAL Documentation

 Modal state_flow_modal Creates a pop-up modal that can be shown on a page.

 Storage Event storage_event Executes when a document is created, updated, or removed in a specific storage.
-The developer selects the event type and storage within the block.

 How Flows Work Together